Fleet management best practices

 Here are some key metrics to consider:

-• Identify preventative vehicle maintenance
+• Identify preventive vehicle maintenance

 • Set up data-driven vehicle replacement cycles